wet-owl/Useful/Docs/SoftSync.md

 })
 ```

-# How to create a tab
+## Now that you've booted the library and created a window, you obviously want to display some information, so lets create a tab, a tab only needs one setting which is the Name, to create a tab you can use the code below:

 ```lua
 local Tab1 = Window:CreateTab({